 Charlotte Coffee Company’s 704 Blend (93 ), named for the North Carolina city’s area code, is a mix of 2 pedigreed washed coffees, Tsekaka Papua New Guinea and Guatemala Finca San Gerardo, which result in a super-sweet, caramelly cup with flower foundations and a rich nuttiness.

 Bag of Mo ‘Better Brews’Bleek & Indigo Blend.
-Courtesy of Mo ‘Better Makes.
-Houston’s Three Keys Coffee literally launched the Mo’Better Brews Bleek & Indigo Blend (92), created for a local vegan breakfast, coffee and vinyl shop.
+Courtesy of Mo ‘Better Brews.
+Houston’s Three Keys Coffee basically launched the Mo’Better Makes Bleek & Indigo Blend (92), created for a local vegan breakfast, coffee and vinyl shop.
 Consisted of a cleaned Colombia and a natural-processed Ethiopia, it ‘s both deeply chocolaty and tartly fruit-toned.
 Co-owner Kenzel Fallen states the name is a nod to Spike Lee’s 1990 movie Mo’Better Blues about a jazz trumpeter, an association that resonates well with both the shop and its vinyl theme and Three Keys’ own music referencing, which appears in all of the brand’s coffees.

 Omni Blends

 Label of Battlecreek Coffee Roasters ‘House Blend.
 Courtesy of Battlecreek Coffee Roasters.
-Battlecreek Coffee’s House Blend(92)carries an uncomplicated name to recommend that it’s a staple, but basically above that name, the two thoroughly selected single-origin coffees that comprise it are listed: a natural Ethiopia Shakiso and a cleaned Guatemala Huehuetenango, both of which Battlecreek offers as standalone coffees.
-Director of Coffee Josh de Jong says this coffee was developed for a partner cafe that serves espresso coffee drinks, cold brew in summertime, pourovers, and batch brew, so they needed something active and crowd-pleasing.
+Battlecreek Coffee’s House Blend(92)carries an uncomplicated name to recommend that it’s a staple, but just above that name, the two thoroughly selected single-origin coffees that comprise it are listed: a natural Ethiopia Shakiso and a cleaned Guatemala Huehuetenango, both of which Battlecreek provides as standalone coffees.
+Director of Coffee Josh de Jong says this coffee was developed for a partner cafe that serves espresso coffee drinks, cold brew in summertime, pourovers, and batch brew, so they necessary something active and crowd-pleasing.
 Gently intense, spice-toned and citrusy, this mix is both versatile and available.

 Innovative Originals

-New Tainan City, Taiwan roaster St1 Cafe, which operates a coffeehouse and work area, gives the Black Level Blend (94) comprised of coffees from Kenya and Colombia.
+New Tainan City, Taiwan roaster St1 Cafe, which operates a coffeehouse and work area, offers the Black Degree Blend (94) comprised of coffees from Kenya and Colombia.
 Sweetly tasty and deep-toned, it exhibits notes of cocoa nib, ripe tomato, lemon verbena, star jasmine, and cedar.
 Roaster Carrie Chang says the concept began with a two-Kenya blend utilized in a canned espresso coffee martini, modified here to include a washed Colombia to tone down the Kenyas and contribute traditional chocolate notes.

-No question how you brew, or what design of coffee you choose, it’s due time to reconsider blends.
+No matter how you brew, or what design of coffee you choose, it’s due time to reconsider blends.
 The consideration and imagination entering into home blends these days– in sourcing, integrating, roasting, brewing, and naming– is lively, serious, historically pertinent, accurate, evocative– and, naturally, scrumptious.

 We hope you enjoy this full-circle trail from Coffee Review’s initially report, released 25 years earlier, to this account of the varied, interesting home mixes available today.